nwjs/node/doc/api/n-api.md

 } napi_property_attributes;
 ```

-`napi_property_attributes` are flags used to control the behavior of properties
+`napi_property_attributes` are bit flags used to control the behavior of
-set on a JavaScript object.
-Other than `napi_static` they correspond to the
+properties set on a JavaScript object.
+Other than `napi_static` they
-attributes listed in [Section property attributes][]
+correspond to the attributes listed in [Section property attributes][]
 of the [ECMAScript Language Specification][].
-They can be one or more of the following bitflags:
+They can be one or more of the following bit flags:

 * `napi_default`: No explicit attributes are set on the property.
 By default, a
   property is read only, not enumerable and not configurable.